Police ban Congo election rallies, at least 2 dead

 "We are already dying in our thousands, we are not going to let a few injuries stop us fighting now," he said, a reference to his accusations that Kabila's government has saddled Congo's population with insecurity and poverty.

+After hours of failed negotiations by the United Nations peacekeeping mission, police moved in on Tshisekedi's entourage, dragging several people from their cars, according to a Reuters witness.
+Tshisekedi was later escorted to his home by the police, according to a U.N. source.

-Tens of thousands of Congolese were walking towards the airport by early evening, most of them identifiable as Tshisekedi supporters.
+Earlier, tens of thousands of Congolese turned out on the airport road, most of them identifiable as Tshisekedi supporters.
 Some chanted his name while many billboards for Kabila and his allies had been torn down.

 Kamerhe told Reuters that four people had been killed, including one of his supporters, but it was not immediately possible to confirm that toll.